Program overview

 • Customer Service Representative: Provides technical support and training to clients of high-tech corporations.

-• Game Developer: Engages in the design and development of video games and multimedia applications.
+• Game Developer: Creates and develops interactive games and multimedia applications.

-• IT Security Specialist: Focuses on protecting an organization’s information systems from cyber threats.
+• IT Security Specialist: Focuses on protecting an organization’s computer systems and networks from security breaches.

-• Web Developer: Creates and maintains web-based applications, ensuring functionality and user experience.
+• Web Developer: Designs and maintains web-based applications, ensuring functionality and user experience.

-• Technical Roles in Government: Involves working in various IT capacities across federal, provincial, and municipal levels.
+• Technical Roles in Government: Engages in various IT roles across federal, provincial, and municipal levels.

 DISCLAIMER: The information above is subject to change.
 For the latest updates, please contact LOA Portal's advisors.